 Once you are matched, social media can also be a great way to share updates with the birth family.
 By creating a private group, you can share photos and milestones with the birth mother and or father, but also anyone else they want to add to the group.
 It can be a wonderful way to maintain a relationship between the child’s birth family and adoptive family.
 You can set up a private group with your family and friends that want to stay up-to-date with the adoption process or watch as your child grows.
 Eventually, social media can help your son or daughter maintain communication with his or her extended birth family.
 There can also be a record of communications, photos, and milestones that your child can go back through and remember.
 It may end up acting like an online journal or scrapbook and be saved for years to come.

 Social media can be used after placement with your child or children.
 This may be beneficial for not only you but also your son or daughter.
-There are a vast variety of support or community groups focusing on adoption.
+There is a vast variety of support or community groups focusing on adoption.
 You can follow pages or groups that have adult adoptees sharing about their struggles and stories.
 You can also find groups about caring for children’s hair, selling baby and children items, or more general parenting suggestions.
 Some social media may have videos that share how to care for natural African-American hair.
 You can also use these platforms to make and host a video introducing you and your family to potential birth families who are looking for adoptive parents.

 The possibilities and rationale for using social media are endless.
 I have shared more about some resources, including social media, in a previous article focusing on transracial adoptions.
 You will find more information and a few possibilities for how to use social media below.
 Please remember this is not an exhaustive list and there are many other ways you may find social media beneficial in your adoption search.
 I would love to hear some ways that you have used social media to help in your journey.
 Please leave me a note in the comments below.